Better CTR (Click Through Rates) Lead to Better Conversion Rates

 Start by identifying the products that are underperforming in terms of CTR compared to the market average.
 Use the search query reports in the Brand Analytics section of Seller Central to gather this data.
 It’s the same process I’ve discussed before when comparing CVR with market benchmarks.

-Focus your A/B tests on listings with high impressions but low click-throughs—that’s where the greatest opportunities often lie.
+Focus your A/B tests on listings with high impressions but low click through rates that’s where the greatest opportunities often lie.
 Once you’ve pinpointed the title or image variation that yields better CTR, keep an eye on the sales generated to confirm the intent of the new traffic.

 More traffic to your product pages is almost always a positive step.
 But remember, optimizing CTR isn’t just about increasing clicks—it’s about driving clicks with intent, which ultimately feeds into better conversion rates.